ioccc-src/winner/tmp/README.md

 [manifest.numbers](manifest.numbers) file.

-In case of conflict, the data in [manifest.numbers](manifest.numbers) file is considered manifestitative over the [manifest.csv](manifest.csv) file.
+In case of conflict, the data in [manifest.numbers](manifest.numbers) file is considered authoritative over the [manifest.csv](manifest.csv) file.

 The [manifest.csv](manifest.csv) is generated from the [manifest.numbers](manifest.numbers) file, via the [macOS](https://www.apple.com/macos/)